nikhilnayak98/sdn/README.md

-# sdn
+# Ransomware Detection and Mitigation in SDN
-Ransomware Detection and Mitigation in SDN
+Pox Controller modules to detect ransomwares using Software Defined Networking (SDN) techniques and set OpenFlow rules to stop them from spreading in a network.